 Bronson is here to protect the health of our community and to guide you and your family through the COVID-19 pandemic.
-Visit this page often for important updates, prevention tips and what to do if you experience symptoms such as fever, cough and shortness of breath.
+Visit this page often for important updates, prevention tips and what to do if you experience symptoms such as fever, chills, cough, shortness of breath and loss of taste or smell.
+We also continue to see patients for non-COVID-19 care in our practices, emergency departments and hospitals.
+Watch this video or click here to learn more.

 COVID-19 is a strain of coronavirus that is easily spread from person-to-person through respiratory droplets or by contact with an infected surface or object.
 Symptoms may appear in as few as two days or as long as 14 days after exposure to the virus.
 COVID-19 symptoms include: